 Slow The Spread With Viral Testing

 If you think you’ve been infected with COVID-19 or have recently come in contact with someone who has tested positive for COVID-19, then viral testing can help you make an informed decision about returning to work or school, traveling, or self-isolating to help slow the spread.
 Testing availability may vary per location.

-Standard (PCR) Viral Testing
+Rapid Viral Testing (PCR)

 The Standard (PCR) viral test uses a nasal/throat swab to detect a current infection of COVID-19 in your body.
 This test may be required before certain surgeries, returning to work, discontinuing self-isolation, and even traveling to certain countries.